USACE-WaterManagement/repgen5/README.md

 picture | python format string or time format string, tells the system how to format the value |
 misstr  | what to display when a value is missing (None) |
 undef   | what to display when a value is undefined (this isn't implemented yet but was part of the original repgen program, general meaning is the time series you asked for doesn't actually exists the database being used) |
-dbtype  | copy,gents,spkjson,radar are the current valid values.
+dbtype  | copy,gents,spkjson,cda are the current valid values.
 This tells the system how it should interpret the supplied keywords |

 Every time you set a keyword, Value stores the last used value.
 If a keyword doesn't need to change between values (e.g. they all need to render the same) you don't have to include it when creating the additional values.